watson-developer-cloud/speech-to-text-websockets-ruby/README.md

      2. Copy `username` and `password` from these service credentials and paste them into the example.rb file.

  4. Run the example.rb file

+#Dependencies
+For this client to work properly, some additional dependencies need to be installed.
+First, make sure to install the Ruby Package Managment Framework, called Ruby Gems, from [here] (https://rubygems.org/pages/download).
+Afterwards, you need to install the following dependencies:
+ 1. websocket-client-simple
+ 2. eventmachine
+ 3. activesupport

+For help on how to install a dependency, called a 'gem' in ruby, follow [this link] (http://guides.rubygems.org/rubygems-basics/#installing-gems).